If you look at a rotavirus through a microscope, it has a round shape. The Latin word for wheel is “rota,” which explains how the virus got its name.

 - Ice chips

 Bland foods, such as crackers, are best.
 Steer clear of apple juice, milk, cheese, sugary foods, and anything else that might increase vomiting or diarrhea.
+Sports drinks should also be avoided.
+While they replenish lost salts, the sugar they contain could make the diarrhea worse.

 Frequent hand washing and disinfecting surfaces helps, but nothing is a guarantee.